Iris Apfel: Career

-As a young woman, Apfel worked as a copywriter for Women's Wear Daily, earning $15 a week, and for interior designer Elinor Johnson, dressing apartments for resale and honing her talent for sourcing rare items.
+As a young woman, Apfel worked as a copywriter for Women's Wear Daily, earning $15 a week, and for interior designer Elinor Johnson, decorating apartments for resale and honing her talent for sourcing rare items.
 She was also an assistant to illustrator Robert Goodman.

-On February 22, 1948, she married Carl Apfel (August 4, 1914 – August 1, 2015).
+On February 22, 1948, she married Carl Apfel.
 Two years later, in 1950, they launched the textile firm Old World Weavers and ran it until they retired in 1992.
-The Apfels specialised in fabric reproductions from the 17th, 18th and 19th centuries, and traveled to Europe twice a year in search of textiles they could not source in the United States.
+The Apfels specialised in the reproduction of fabrics from the 17th, 18th, and 19th centuries, and traveled to Europe twice a year in search of textiles they could not source in the United States.
 The business's New York showroom was located at 115 East 57th Street in Manhattan.
 Over her career, Iris Apfel took part in a variety of design restoration projects, including work at the White House for nine presidents: Harry S. Truman, Dwight D. Eisenhower, John F. Kennedy, Lyndon B. Johnson, Richard Nixon, Gerald Ford, Jimmy Carter, Ronald Reagan, and Bill Clinton.
-She found the White House contract to be among the easiest of Old World Weaver's clients, as they generally wanted only to replicate what had previously been in place.
+She found the White House contract to be among the easiest of Old World Weavers' clients, as they generally wanted only to replicate what had previously been in place.
 The one exception, Apfel said, was Jacqueline Kennedy.
-Apfel recalled: “She employed a very famous Parisian designer to gussy up the house and make it a real Frenchie, and the design community went bananas.
+Apfel recalled: "She employed a very famous Parisian designer to gussy up the house and make it a real Frenchie, and the design community went bananas.
 After that we had to throw it all out and start again.
-But I did like Mrs Nixon.
-She was lovely.”
+But I did like Mrs. Nixon.
+She was lovely."

 Through their business, the couple began travelling all over the world where Apfel also bought pieces of non-Western, artisanal clothes.
 She wore these clothes to clients' high-society parties.

 In 2011, Iris Apfel became a visiting professor at the University of Texas at Austin in its Division of Textiles and Apparel.

 In 2016, she performed in a television commercial for the French car DS 3, and was the face of Australian brand Blue Illusion.
-In March 2016, Apfel announced a collaboration with technology startup WiseWear on an upcoming line of Smart Jewellery.
-In 2018 she published a biography with HarperCollins entitled Iris Apfel: Accidental Icon.
+In March 2016, Apfel announced a collaboration with technology startup WiseWear on an upcoming line of smart jewelry.
+HarperCollins published her biography Iris Apfel: Accidental Icon in 2018.

 In 2019, at the age of 97, she signed a modelling contract with global agency IMG.
-Seeing she was frequently sought out for appearances, Tommy Hilfiger encouraged her to sign with formal representation.
+Seeing that she was frequently sought out for appearances, Tommy Hilfiger encouraged her to sign with formal representation.